Dear Forest Admin community,

 If you can edit the default environment of your project, you are still in version 1.0 and need to do the migration.

-The select is disabled once migrate to Development Workflow 2.0.
+The select is disabled once migrated to Development Workflow 2.0.

 Be aware that only project owners with the “admin” permission level can handle that migration.